The importance of tapeworm control on yards and in small herds

 What is involved with doing the test?

 To test for tapeworm, all you need to do is collect saliva from your horse using the specially designed EquiSal swab and then return it to the lab using the freepost bag included with the test kit.
 Results are emailed with a worming recommendation.
-Click here to find out more (LINK to testing page).
+To find out more click here.

 Visit our stockist page to see a list of SQP and veterinary practice stockists or visit our online shop.